Wentworth Point planning controls

 Council is currently considering a number of planning matters at Wentworth Point.
 Key matters are identified below.

-The Wentworth Point Marinas site has been undergoing staged redevelopment since 2006, and ‘Block H’ constitutes one of the remaining undeveloped parcels.
-The planning controls for Block H are set through the Homebush Bay West Development Control Plan (DCP) 2004 Amendment no.1.
+The site at 16 Burroway Road and part 5 Footbridge Boulevard, commonly referred to as ‘Block H’ is one of the remaining undeveloped parcels in the precinct.
+The planning controls for Block H are set through the Homebush Bay West Development Control Plan (DCP) 2004 Amendment No.1 and the Sydney Regional Environmental Plan No. 24 – Homebush Bay Area (SREP24).

 14-16 Hill Road - Planning Proposal